colinmcleod/Get-PwdAge/README.md

 Get-PwdAge
 ==========

-Joe Glessner's Get-PwdAge PowerShell script - http://joeit.wordpress.com/
+Based on Joe Glessner's Get-PwdAge PowerShell script - http://joeit.wordpress.com/

 ### Description
 This Function will query AD for password age.
 It can display information for a specified user, all users, disabled users only, and enabled/disabled users combined.